InfoRubix/asiahhisamHR/README.md

 ---

 *This system is specifically designed to facilitate communication between employees and the HR department in an efficient and secure manner.*

+---

+## License & Terms

+This software is proprietary to RUBIX TECHNOLOGY.
+Unauthorized reproduction, distribution, or modification is prohibited.
+For licensing inquiries, please contact RUBIX TECHNOLOGY directly.

+---

+**© 2025 RUBIX TECHNOLOGY.
+All right reserved.**